Least Known Characters Of Mahabharata – Chitrangadaa

 Arjuna had four wives.
 Most of the people know only Draupadi and Subhadra.
 But, he had two more wives Uloopi and Chitrangadaa.

-The reason behind that, was that Chitravahana, did not have any son.
-Also, according to the tradition of Manipur of the day, a kind of Matriarchy where son of the daughter inherits the kingdom.
+The reason behind that was that Chitravahana did not have any son.
+Also, according to the tradition of Manipur of the day, a kind of Matriarchy where the son of the daughter inherits the kingdom.
 Chitravahana was afraid that Arjuna will take Chitrangadaa and their sons with himself back to Hastinapur.
 So before agreeing to the marriage, Chitravahana put his clause that, Arjuna will leave Chitrangadaa and their sons with Chitravahana in Manipur.
 Chitrangadaa gives birth to Arjuna’s son Babruvahana.
-Chitravahana adopts Babruvahana and Babruvahana gets throne of Mahabharata.
+Chitravahana adopts Babruvahana and Babruvahana gets the throne of Mahabharata.
 He defeats Arjuna in later part of Mahabharata, which will be covered in the post related to Babruvahana.

 Story of Chitrangada according to Popular culture:

 Chitrangadaa’s father wants a son but is given a daughter by the gods.
-He raises this daughter as a man, a warrior, and during a hunt she captures the handsome Arjuna, who is on a twelve-year exile from his own land.
+He raises this daughter as a man, a warrior, and during a hunt, she captures the handsome Arjuna, who is on a twelve-year exile from his own land.
 She falls in love with him but fears Arjuna will reject her because she is manly (in fact, he assumes she is a man because she is such a good warrior).
 So Chitrangadaa asks Madan, god of love, to make her more womanly.
 She approaches Arjuna thus, and Arjuna falls for her.